x123/ip2asn/docs/spec-cli-improvements.md

 The following gaps in test coverage must be addressed:

 1.  **`update` Subcommand:**
     *   **Plan:** Add a new integration test that directly invokes `ip2asn-cli update`.
-This test should use `wiremock` to mock the server response and assert that the data file is successfully downloaded and created in the temporary cache directory.
+This test should use `mockito` to mock the server response and assert that the data file is successfully downloaded and created in the temporary cache directory.

 2.  **Configuration Loading (`config.rs`):**
     *   **Plan:** Create a new unit test module within [`config.rs`](ip2asn-cli/src/config.rs).